Conexiotechnologies/conexio-firmware-sdk/samples/conexio_stratus/npm1300_fuel_gauge/README.rst

 nPM1300: Fuel gauge
 ###################

-The Fuel gauge sample demonstrates how to calculate the battery state of charge using the `nrf_fuel_gauge`.
+The Fuel gauge sample demonstrates how to calculate the battery state of charge using the nPM1300 fuel gauge.

 Requirements
 ************